EKU football coach Roy Kidd has passed away at 91

 Coach Kidd truly represents what it means to be an EKU Colonel, and we mourn his loss alongside his wife and family.
 Visitation and funeral services will be held at the EKU Center for the Arts.
 Dates and times to come.
 In lieu of flowers, the Kidd family has asked that donations be made in Coach’s honor to the Roy and Sue Kidd Endowed Scholarship at Eastern Kentucky University.

+Coach Kidd is survived by his wife of 62 years, Susan 'Sue' Purcell Kidd; their three children, six grandchildren, and four great-grandchildren, along with numerous nieces, nephews, great-nieces, and great-nephews.

 Services for Coach Kidd will be held at the EKU Center for the Arts, and a private burial will follow.
-Dates and times are to be announced.
+The visitation will be on Sunday, September 17, from 4-7 p.m., and the funeral service will be on Monday, September 18, at 11 a.m.